-The scene involves us lying supine, mouth open, and vulnerable to whatever they have planned.
-I know I would’ve talked if Laurence Olivier prodded some sensitive nerves, telling me, “You need to take better care of your teeth.”
+The scene we’re starring in involves us lying supine, mouth open, and vulnerable to whatever they have planned.
+In the moment, I know I would’ve talked if Laurence Olivier prodded some sensitive nerves, telling me, “You need to take better care of your teeth.”
 If he hit those sensitive nerves with the high-pitched sounds of his drill, and I had no painkillers, I suspect I might give up every state secret I knew.

 Some talk about the high-pitched sounds of a drill with abject horror.
 This conversation is so common and the need to address the fear is so prevalent that most dentist office’s now provide their clients headphones to drown the sound out.
 Clients and prospective clients also talk about how much they hate the pain involved, so they take all of the painkillers the dentist has to offer, plus the nitrous oxide.
 Some potential clients seek dentists who have all of painkillers the state will allow, including putting them to sleep.

-My coping mechanism for dealing with this low-level stress was writing the article you’re reading right now.
-I wrote most of this article, in my mind of course, while Ms. Mary chipped away at my plaque, and I completed it when the dentist did what he did.
+My coping mechanism for dealing with this relatively, low-level stress was writing the article you’re reading right now.
+I wrote most of this article, in my mind of course, while Ms. Mary chipped away at my plaque, and I completed it when the dentist finished me off.
 When Ms. Mary tapped a sensitive nerve, I laughed.
 I did not laugh because I’m impervious to pain.
-I laughed because I thought of a great line that I hoped to add right here … but I lost it after my drug-induced state wore off.
-I remembered thinking that it was such a great line that I should hurry up and write it down before I forgot it, and I knew that it would get lost in the ether, or to the ether, and I probably should hurry up and write it down.
+I laughed because I thought of a great line I wanted to add right here … but I forgot it.
+Did I forget it, because the mind sweeps out negative memories to keep us happy?
+There are some who suggest that the mind distills bad memories from our thoughts to keep us happy, in a manner similar to the liver distilling unhealthy products from our body to keep us healthy.
+I thought not, because the session wasn’t that horrific.
+I blame it on the drugs Ms. Mary induced.
+Whatever the case was, I remembered thinking that it was such a great line that I should hurry up and write it down before I forgot it, and I knew that it would get lost in the ether, or to the ether, and I probably should hurry up and write it down.
 I didn’t write it down, or even say it to Ms. Mary to make it more memorable, because as much as I live for great sentences, I didn’t want to prolong the process for even a minute more.

 When the dentist finally decided I had enough, I appreciated his mercy so much that I felt grateful.
 It’s over, I survived, and I appreciated his contributions to my survival.
-The Stockholm syndrome suggests that the captive might appreciate their captors mercy for stopping.
+The Stockholm syndrome suggests that the captive might appreciate their captors’ mercy for stopping.
 Those who study this effect say it doesn’t always happen to captives, but it’s obviously happened so often that we’ve developed a term for it.
 For those who want to understand how this anomaly might happen, try going ten years between dentist visits.
-When the scraping, grinding, and drilling finding stops, it feels like they’re being merciful, kind, and sympathetic, and the euphoria you feel might lead you to inexplicable feelings of affection that you don’t have for people who have never drilled anything into your face for a couple hours.
+When the scraping, grinding, and drilling finding stops, it feels like they’re acting in a merciful, kind, and sympathetic manner, and the euphoria you feel might lead you to inexplicable feelings of affection that you don’t have for people who have never drilled anything into your face for a couple hours.